DiViNeT: 3D Reconstruction from Disparate Views via Neural Template Regularization: Results and Evaluation

 \subsection{Ablation Studies}

-In Figure \ref{fig:loss_func_ablation}, we demonstrate the need for employing different loss functions as described in Section \ref{subsec:2} and depicted on the right side of Figure \ref{fig:pipeline}.
-We observe how the reconstructed geometry is changing when $\mathcal{L}_{sdf}$ and $\mathcal{L}_{depth}$ are separately employed. \agp{ Evidently, only SDF constraints cannot reconstruct surfaces due to the coarse supervision from template centers.
+In Figure \ref{fig:loss_func_ablation}, we demonstrate the need for employing different loss functions as described in Section \ref{subsec:2} and depicted on the right side of Figure \ref{fig:pipeline} and Table \ref{tab: constraints}.
+We observe how the reconstructed geometry changes when $\mathcal{L}_{sdf}$ and $\mathcal{L}_{depth}$ are separately employed.
+Evidently, only SDF constraints cannot reconstruct surfaces due to the coarse supervision from template centers.
 On the other hand, depth regularization significantly improves the reconstruction but holes still exist.
-This is because of the inaccurate positioning of templates in 3D space.} Our full pipeline includes both the above constraints, resulting in much improved reconstruction, as can be seen in the last column of Figure \ref{fig:loss_func_ablation}.
+Our full pipeline includes both the above constraints, resulting in improved reconstruction, as can be seen in the last column of Figure \ref{fig:loss_func_ablation} and Table \ref{tab: constraints}.
 We also study reconstruction quality as a function of the number of input views.
-Figure \ref{fig:cd_vs_views_plot} depicts the behavior of two such methods i.e. NeuS and Ours, up to fifty views.
+Figure \ref{fig: ablations} depicts the behavior of two such methods i.e. NeuS and Ours, up to fifty views.
 Our method achieves the same Chamfer Distance (CD) score for twelve views as NeuS achieves for around thirty.
 This demonstrates the efficacy of our method to ``catch'' surface geometry even when sufficient view inputs are not present.
+In addition to this, we measure the effect on reconstruction quality by varying the number of Gaussians.
+As it can be seen in Figure \ref{fig: ablations} the surface reconstruction quality significantly improves as we increase the number of gaussians.
+The reconstruction quality saturates after $576$ gaussians and hence we use $576$ gaussians throughout our experiments.